 Later, I learned from a local, that the procession is actually a preparation for Shinbyu or the novitiation ceremony.
 The young boys under twenty are prepared for monkhood.

-After they are received in the monastery, the boys’ head are then shaved.
+After the procession, the boys will be received in the monastery.
+Their heads are then shaved reciting the bodily defilement reflections in Pali language.
 This is called hsan cha.
-The novitiate-to be recites the bodily defilement reflections in Pali language during the head shaving.
 Afterwards, the boys will change their clothes to a white monk robe.

-The boys, then, can stay in the Monastery for a certain period or even a lifetime.
+The boys, by then, can stay in the monastery for a certain period or even a lifetime.

-Also part of the procession and the entire ceremony are the sisters of these boys carrying ceremonials boxes.
-While the boys are being shaved for monkhood, the ladies undergoes ear-piercing ceremony using a gold needle.
+Also part of the procession and the entire ceremony are the sisters of these boys carrying ceremonial boxes.
+While the boys are being shaved for monkhood, the ladies undergo ear-piercing ceremony using a gold needle.

 The parents, of course, are in full support with the Shinbyu.
 They perform respective functions in the entire ceremony.